finos/common-domain-model/docs/event-model.md

 4.  party change: changes a party on a trade
 5.  exercise: exercises an option embedded in a trade
 6.  contract formation: associates a legal agreement to a trade
-7.  reset: changes a trade\'s resettable value based on an observation
+7.  reset: changes a trade's resettable value based on an observation
 8.  transfer: transfers some asset (cash, security, commodity) from one party to another
 9.  split: splits a trade into multiple identical trades